-When Dr Simon Opher, a GP in Dursley, noticed that a lot of patients were coming to see him with a range of health problems that were social or emotional as opposed to medical, he wanted to reduce the high number of unnecessary medical consultations by offering alternative non-medical treatments.
+When Dr Simon Opher, a GP in Dursley, noticed that many patients were coming to see him with a range of health problems that were more social or emotional (as opposed to medical), he wanted to reduce the number of unnecessary medical consultations by offering alternative non-medical treatments.

-So he engaged an “artist in residence” at the surgery and began referring patients to take part in creative activities.
-When he referred patients with anxiety or stress-related disorders to art classes, he noticed that for some the number of surgery visits reduced and there were significant improvements in their mental health.
+So, he engaged an artist in residence at the surgery and began referring patients to take part in creative activities.
+When he referred patients with anxiety or stress-related conditions to these art classes, he noticed that, for some, the number of surgery visits reduced and there were significant improvements in their mental health.

-The Arts Council and Gloucestershire County Council funded a partnership Arts for Health project, ArtLift, that placed artists in fifteen GP, hospital and mental health settings.
+The Arts Council and Gloucestershire County Council funded an Arts for Health project and Artlift placed artists in fifteen GP, hospital and mental health settings in Gloucestershire.

 Artlift became a registered charity (number 1151580) and continued to offer alternatives to drug therapy for patients with a range of health issues.